Brittlebush: Iconic Desert Shrub

 But I think that’s a shame because it’s beautiful, and its resilience makes it a fantastic, carefree addition to any garden.

 It has gray-green leaves that look silver in the right light.
-It’s covered with lemon yellow daisy-like flowers most of the year.
-It really brightens up a corner of the yard that’s in need of a burst of year-long color.
+It’s covered with lemon yellow, daisy-like flowers much of the year.
+It brightens up a dull or neglected corner that’s in need of a burst of year-long color.

-It’s a great wildlife plant.
+It’s a great plant for supporting wildlife.
 Its flowers attract birds, bees, and butterflies.
 Birds love to hang out in its branches and eat its seeds.
 If you have a desert tortoise, they like to eat the flowers.

 Why I Like This Plant